albush/blog/content/post/android2016.md

 ### Misc

-* [Car Home Ultra][7] - Turns your phone into a dashboard while you drive.
 * [Authy 2-Factor Authentication][8]
-* [BeyondPod][9] - Podcast catcher/player w/ beautiful design and variable speed playback
-* [Pushbullet][10] - Mirror selected notifications from your device to your computer.
-Great to see who's calling, etc.
-* [Link Bubble Browser][11] - Open links in a 'bubble,' then open those bubbles individually.
-Prevents you from having to jump back and forth between apps.
+* [PocketCasts](https://play.google.com/store/apps/details?id=au.com.shiftyjelly.pocketcasts) - Definitely the best podcast app out there.
+Very well designed.
+Can sync across devices.
 * [Life Time Alarm Clock][12] - A great alarm clock app.
 Easy to use, and works well.
 * [LastPass][13] - Keeps all of your passwords safe.
 Will copy/paste your passwords into new apps.
 Huge time saver.
+* [Car Home Ultra][7] - Turns your phone into a dashboard while you drive. *Update: still a good app, but less important to me now.*

 ### Work